SQL Server 2019 preview release notes

 There is currently no UI support to choose UTF-8 enabled collations in Azure Data Studio or SQL Server Data Tools (SSDT).
 The latest SQL Server Management Studio (SSMS) version 18 supports choice of UTF-8 enabled collations in the UI.

-Workaround: No workaround for SQL Server 2019 preview CTPs.
+Workaround: No workaround for SQL Server 2019 CTPs.

 Always Encrypted with secure enclaves

-Issue and customer impact: Rich computations are pending several performance optimizations, include limited functionality (no indexing, etc.), and are currently disabled by default.
+Issue and customer impact: Rich computations are pending performance optimizations and error-handling enhancements, and are currently disabled by default.

 Workaround: To enable rich computations, run